Jensen Motors Employees A-Z

 JENSEN MOTORS EMPLOYEES L – P

-DAVID LUCAS – HEAD OF MANUFACTURING
+ERIC LUCAS – HEAD OF MANUFACTURING

 Lucas had been with Massey Ferguson as project manager until joining Jensen Motors in 1971 as Head of Manufacturing.
 He remained with Jensen Motors until 1973 (?).

-ERIC LUCAS – GENERAL WORKS MANAGER
+DAVID E. LUCAS – GENERAL WORKS MANAGER

 Lucas was born in Coventry where he served an engineering apprenticeship with the Standard Motor Company.
 Later he became a Toolroom Foreman with the company.
 Taking over the position of David Jones, Lucas joined Jensen Motors in December 1970.
 He was brought into Jensen Motors by Alfred Vickers.
 Lucas left Jensen Motors in 1973 (?).